Russian Orthodox Church Outside of Russia: ROCA-PSCA

 After the signing of the Act in 2007, there was a minor schism in the ROCOR.
 Critics of the reunification continue to argue that "the hierarchy in Moscow still has not properly addressed the issue of KGB infiltration of the church hierarchy during the Soviet period."

 However, one of the Ukrainian priests; Metropolitan Mikhail "Agathangel" Ivanovich Pashkovsky of Odessa and Tauria, followed by some ROCOR parishes in Ukraine, refused to enter the jurisdiction of the Ukrainian Orthodox Church (Moscow Patriarchate).
 Agathangel was suspended for disobedience by an extraordinary session of the ROCOR synod in June 2007.

 Despite censure, Agathangel persisted with the support of some ROCOR parishes inside and outside Ukraine which had also refused to submit to the Act of Canonical Communion.
 Agafangel then finalized the schism from the ROCOR by ordaining two bishops on 7 December 2007, Andronik (Kotrliaroff) as Bishop of Richmond Hill and New York, and Sophronius (Musienko) as Bishop of Saint Petersburg and Northern Russia.
 The church headed by Agathangel is known as Russian Orthodox Church Abroad - Provisional Supreme Church Authority (ROCA-PSCA), or in common parlance ROCOR-Agathangel or ROCOR(A).

+Post-reconciliation

+In general ROCOR has eschewed comment on Russian politics and the increasingly close ties between the Moscow Patriarchate and the Russian Government under Vladimir Putin.
+The synod has neither condemned, nor, unlike its mother church, endorsed the Russian invasion of Ukraine, instead emphasizing humanitarian concerns while expressing support for the Ukrainian Orthodox Church (Moscow Patriarchate).
+In an exception, Bishop Irenei of London and Western Europe issued a critical statement in 2023 stating in part; "This is not a political question for us but a religious one.
+We stand against all war, and this war in particular, as we stand also against bloodshed, and against persecution in all cases — whoever may be their perpetrators."
+Another exception occurred in 2025 when the Synod issued a statement strongly criticizing the Russian government's efforts to rehabilitate the record of the communist regime under the USSR and whitewash the crimes of its leaders.